 Problem/Need

 Wildfires are a highly prevalent, costly, and dangerous natural disaster in the United States, particularly in mountainous, difficult-to-access locations.
 Fire prevention and suppression efforts by the United States Forest Service currently total $320 million, and are projected to reach $1.8 billion by 2025.
 Not only is wildfire mitigation and containment expensive, but it requires personnel to enter hostile conditions to obtain information about the fire, which often results in casualties.
-In order to reduce the expense and human risk associated with wildfires, our project seeks to develop and implement an aerial rover-based data collection system for use in hazardous and impassible environments.
+In order to reduce the expense and human risk associated with wildfires, our project seeks to develop and implement an aerial drone-based data collection system for use in hazardous environments and areas impassible by ground-based methods.

-Our project architecture is composed of four unique systems: a remote ground station, a mother rover, a flying child rover, and a sensor package.
-The remote ground station will serve as deployment base for the mother rover, which will carry the child rover up to 500 m from the ground station’s location.
-The child rover will then take off from the surface of the mother rover, and fly for up to twenty minutes to a maximum distance of 200 m at a maximum speed of 10 m/s to a GPS location designated by the mother rover.
-The child rover will transmit time-stamped video and still frames of the area of interest to the ground station, and will deploy a sensor package at the desired location.
-The sensor package will take and record time-stamped temperature data at one second intervals for at least one hour; this data will be transmitted to another system component.
-During flight and sensor delivery, the child rover will be controlled by an operator located at the ground station.
+Our project architecture is composed of four unique systems: a remote ground station, a mother rover, a flying child drone, and a sensor package.
+The remote ground station will serve as a deployment base for the mother rover, which will carry the child drone up to 500 m from the ground station’s location.
+The child drone will then take off from the holding bay of the mother rover, and fly for up to twenty minutes to a maximum distance of 200 m at a maximum speed of 10 m/s to a GPS location designated by the mother rover.
+The child drone will transmit time-stamped video and still frames of the area of interest to the ground station and will deploy a sensor package to the ground at the desired location.
+The sensor package will take and record temperature data at one second intervals for at least one hour.
+This data will then be transmitted to the ground station directly or indirectly through other system components.
+During flight and sensor delivery, the child drone will be controlled by an operator located at the ground station.
 All components will be designed for application in Earth-like environments.

 Previous Work

 The Jet Propulsion Labratory (JPL) has been sponsoring rover projects since 2008.
-The rover projects sponsored by JPL have ranged from projects that have a child rover taking pictures and transmitting them back to a mother rover and projects that have a mother rover deploy a child rover to repel down the side of a cave.
-The most recent mother rover that was created was called TREADS, it could support two different child rovers and had the capability to store collected samples.
-The newest project is the JPL FireTracker, which can take off and land from the mother rover and collect temperature, still image, and video data that can be transmitted back to a designated ground station.
+The rover projects sponsored by JPL have ranged from projects that have a child rover taking pictures and transmitting them back to a mother rover, to projects that have a mother rover deploy a child rover to repel down the side of a cave.
+The last mother rover that was built, called TREADS, supported two different child rovers and had the capability to store collected samples.

 Autonomous delivery of packages is popular in today’s market with Amazon and DHL innovating new solutions each year.
-Both companies have achieved autonomous delivery to precise GPS coordinates within 10 miles, reaching speeds of 40mph at an altitude of 50 meters.
-These rovers are capable of picking up and dropping off a package, with precision landing to “grab” these packages.
+Both companies have achieved autonomous delivery to precise GPS coordinates within 10 miles, reaching speeds of 40mph, at an elevation of 50 meters.
+These rovers are capable of picking up and dropping off a package, with precision landing to “grab” these packages.[4]
 The electric power unit used in the project enables a flight time of up to 45 minutes.
-The DHL Parcelcopter can carry a load of up to 1.2 kg.The total weight is below 5 kg.
+The DHL Parcelcopter can carry a load of up to 1.2 kg.[3]

+GPS technology has become essential when piloting a UAS.
+Such technology can be used to instruct a drone where to fly, at what height, at what speed, and can even give hover instructions at each point.[5]
+These “waypoint maps” can be transferred between a computer’s digital mapping software and a drone.
+If wireless communication is put in place, these instructions can be sent to the drone from anywhere in the world.[2]
+Some examples are its use in agriculture, parcel delivery, environmental surveying, and aerial cinematography.
+There are dozens of companies that use and produce this software, such as DJI, Spreading Wings, Service Drone, Aerialtronics, Ardupilot, 3DRobotics, and MicroPilot.

 Specific Objectives